triciadang/CTF/SekaiCTF/evalMe/README.md

-# EvalMe WriteUp - Forensics - SekaiCTF
+# WriteUp for EvalMe - Forensics - SekaiCTF
-## Problem Author: Guesslemonger
+### CTF Problem Creator: Guesslemonger

 ### Problem
 I was trying a beginner CTF challenge and successfully solved it.
 But it didn't give me the flag.
 Luckily I have this network capture.
 Can you investigate?
 It came attached with a `capture.pcapng`.